openharmony/third_party_cangjie_runtime/stdlib/doc/libs/std_en/posix/posix_package_api/posix_package_constants_vars.md

 public const O_APPEND: Int32
 ```

 Function: When reading or writing a file, data will be moved from the end of the file.
 That is, written data will be appended to the file's end.
 Applicable to functions `open`, `open64`, `openat`, `openat64`, belonging to the function parameter `oflag`.
-Values across different systems:
+Values across different systems are:

 - macOS: 0x00000008
 - Windows: 0x8